-AP US Government can be a fascinating class for those interested in how the American political system works and what factors led to its formation.
-While the exam is less difficult than many other APs, it's still important to understand the types of questions you can expect and the most efficient ways to study for AP Government.
+AP US Government can be a fascinating class for students who are interested in how the American political system works and what factors led to its formation.
+While the exam is less difficult than many other AP exams, it's still important that you understand the types of questions and the most efficient ways to study for AP Government.

 What's the Format of the AP US Government Exam?

 The AP Government exam is three hours long, and, like other AP exams, includes both a multiple-choice section and a free-response section.
 Each section counts for 50% of your total score.

 Here's a quick overview of the AP Gov exam:

 |Section||% of Score||Time||# of Questions||Question Types|

 |Multiple Choice||50%||1 hr 20 mins||55||

 |Free Response||50%||1 hr 40 mins||4||

 The multiple-choice section comes first and is one hour and 20 minutes long.
 There are 55 questions, including set-based questions and about 30 individual questions.
 Every question has four possible answer choices (A-D).